 IV.
 Learning Objectives

-A. examine contemporary immigration trends and the formation of and retention of ethnic identities in the United States while obtaining a general knowledge of historical trends in immigration.
+- Describe contemporary immigration trends and the formation of and retention of ethnic and racial identities in the United States.

-C. carry out primary research on a chosen ethnic group in which hypotheses will be constructed and research carried out and interpreted.
+- Conduct primary research on a chosen racial or ethnic group in which hypotheses will be constructed, researched, and interpreted.

 V. Academic Integrity and Student Conduct